Examples and Traps

 - Have all possible solution alternatives been evaluated?

-- Is this solution really the best from the alternatives?
+- Is this solution really the best among the alternatives?

 - Will the suggested solution provide the best value for the price?